cjhowland/indy-did-method/spec/10_did_operations.md

 The DIDDoc returned when a `did:indy` DID is resolved is not directly stored in an Indy ledger document.
 Instead, the DIDDoc must be assembled from data elements in the Indy `NYM` object based on a series of steps.
 When a [[ref: NYM]] is created or updated the ledger MUST assemble the DIDDoc (following the steps) and validate the DIDDoc.
 As well, an Indy DID resolver will receive the [[ref: NYM]] from the ledger and the non-validation steps must be followed to assemble the DIDDoc for the resolved DID.

+The `diddocContent` item is stored directly in the ledger state and has a maximum size of 10 KiB (10 x 1024 bytes).
 If the `diddocContent` item contains a `@context` item, the resulting DIDDoc is considered JSON-LD.
 It is the responsibility of the content creator to ensure that it is valid JSON-LD.

 ##### DIDDoc Validation